Stamp Duty in Cyprus

 Key takeaways

-• Stamp duty is a tax on certain legal documents, for example, real estate contracts, including contracts to sell or rent real property.
+- Stamp duty was a tax on certain legal documents, for example, real estate contracts, including contracts to sell or rent real property.

 What is Stamp duty?

-Stamp duty in Cyprus is a tax the government places on legal documents.
+Stamp duty in Cyprus was a tax levied on legal documents.
 The most common example is documents for the transfer of real estate.
-However, stamp duty applies to many others, such as wills, civil marriages, letters of credit, company documents, etc.
+However, stamp duty was applied to many other documents, such as wills, civil marriages, letters of credit, and company documents.

 General rule

-The general rule is that, in Cyprus, stamp duty is placed on the following:
+The general rule is that, in Cyprus, stamp duty was placed on the following:

 Applicable Law

-The applicable law is the Stamp Duty Law (19/1963, the “law”).
-This law is revised often, with the latest amendments happening in 2022.
+The applicable law for legacy contracts is the Stamp Duty Law (19/1963, the “law”).
 Unless otherwise specified, all legislation sections mentioned in this Guide refer to the law of 19/1963.

 The law contains an Appendix showing the stamp duty rates, while there are sections specifying exceptions and formalities.
 The Ministry of Finance Tax Department has updated some of those formalities in 2020 (see below).